Float-Capital/docs-staging-hosting/docs/docs/alpha.md

 Users of the alpha Float protocol can collect Gems when interacting with the protocol.
 Read more on Gems [here](/docs/gems).

+To collect Gems users must do one of the following actions every 24 hours:

+- mint a long or short position on a market
+- redeem long or short synthetic tokens
+- stake synthetic tokens
+- unstake synthetic tokens

-Keep your daily streak going and see how many gems you can collect!
+Keep your daily streak :fire: going and see how many gems you can collect by interacting with the protocol every 24 hours!💠

 ## More than an alpha :fast_forward: